vexdb/knth/README.md

 * [Algorithm Design and Analysis](https://www.cs.cmu.edu/~15451-s24/notes.pdf)

+## Implementations

+You will find:

+ * (Quickselect with random pivot)[https://en.wikipedia.org/wiki/Quickselect] implementation which is O(n) on average

 ## API

 Simply pass an `openArray` compatible object and the `k` value to this package functions: